costajob/app-servers/README.md

 ### 6. Python
 I admit i do not know Python, so its position is justified by the benchmarks not being as good as Roda.
 Aside from that Python is in the same league of Ruby regarding parallelism: it's not fast as the V8 and is born when multi-core devices were SciFi.
-As already said Python benefits by the strong support of scientific community and by Google, thus letting me forecast a brighter future than Ruby.
+Python benefits by the strong support of scientific community and by Google, thus letting me forecast a brighter future than Ruby.